parmaja/p-sard/README.md

     //Run child object
     f.b;

-    //there is no 'if' so we need this, still have no idea how i can do it by scanner (x=10)?{ true bock }:{ false block }
+There is no 'if' so we need this, still have no idea how i can do it by scanner

+    (x=10)?{ true bock }:{ false block }

-    maybe statment not blocks
+    maybe statment not a blocks

-    condition statment ? true statment : false statment;  // and you can put a block inside ur statment to be like example above.
+    condition statment ? true statment : false statment;

     // -With-
     object.{     <-not sure
     };

-Still working on it.

 ###Compile###

 FreePascal 2.6.4

-I need contributors to port it to Java or C, it is easy to port becuase i still not use any special features of FPC.

 ###License###